 Directory Server can manage user authentication, create access control, set up user preferences, and centralize user management.
 In hosted environments, partners, customers, and suppliers can manage their own portions of the directory, reducing administrative costs.

 Directory Server is a multi-threaded application.
 This means that multiple clients can bind to the server at the same time over the same network.
 As directory services grow to include larger numbers of entries or geographically-dispersed clients, they also include multiple Directory Servers placed in strategic places around the network.

 When communication takes place with TLS, the communication is usually encrypted.
-If clients have been issued certificates, TLS/SSL can be used by Directory Server to confirm that the client has the right to access the server.
-TLS/SSL is used to perform other security activities, such as message integrity checks, digital signatures, and mutual authentication between servers.
+If clients have been issued certificates, TLS can be used by Directory Server to confirm that the client has the right to access the server.
+TLS is used to perform other security activities, such as message integrity checks, digital signatures, and mutual authentication between servers.

 Directory Server runs as a daemon; the process is

 Directory Server relies on plug-ins to add functionality to the core server.
 For example, a database layer is a plug-in.
 Directory Server has plug-ins for replication, chaining databases, and other different directory functions.

 Generally, a plug-in can be disabled, particularly plug-ins that extend the server functionality.
 When disabled, the plug-in's configuration information remains in the directory, but its function is not used by the server.
 Depending on what the directory is supposed to do, any of the plug-ins provided with Directory Server can be enabled to extend the Directory Server functionality.
 (Plug-ins related to the core directory service operations, like back end database plug-in, naturally cannot be disabled.)

 For more information on the default plug-ins with Directory Server and the functions available for writing custom plug-ins, see the Red Hat Directory Server Plug-in Guide.